jmew/selenium-bootcamp/README.md

 # Selenium-Bootcamp

 This bootcamp serves as an introduction point into the Selenium framework.
-The Selenium framework works with multiple languages but in this guide, I will be using Python.
+The Selenium framework supports multiple languages, but in this guide, I will be using Python.

-This bootcamp coverts majority of the common scenarios one might encounter while developing tests for web applications.
+This bootcamp covers a majority of the common scenarios one might encounter while developing tests for web applications.

 Software:

     * PyCharm
     * Python 2.7
     * Selenium

 #Selenium Basics